 Students will receive high school credit for each course consisting of three (3) or more college credit hours except for students attending the Academy of Math and Science at Western Kentucky University.
 The Principal, along with the guidance counselor shall determine the number of high school credits earned in such cases.
 Grades will be calculated in weighted form for class rank and GPA, applying the same weight as an Advance Placement course.
 Failure to complete the course shall be recorded according to school policy.
 Students shall be responsible for all related costs and transportation.

+Dual-Credit Scholarship Program

+The District may offer the opportunity for students to earn dual-credits through the Kentucky Dual-Credit Scholarship Program and follows the guidelines outlined in the “Kentucky Council on Postsecondary Education and Kentucky Department of Education Dual Credit Policy for Kentucky Public and Participating Postsecondary Institutions and Secondary Schools,” located on the Kentucky Department of Education website.

 References: